itsashutoshhans/ashutoshhans.com/content/blog/interview-questions.md

 3. Valid paranthesis
 4. Can the string be made palidrome by deleting atmost 1 character
 5. Valid Anagrams (Amazon)
+6. Given three arrays, find the common elements in them

 -----------------------------------------------------